-Assault and battery are intentional torts, meaning they can serve as the bases for civil lawsuits demanding monetary damages.
-But assault and battery are also crimes.
-Criminal assault and battery can result in prosecution by the state and, if the accused is found guilty, can result in jail time.
+Assault and battery are intentional torts, meaning they can serve as the basis for a civil lawsuit demanding compensation in the form of money damages.
+But in every state, assault and battery are also crimes, meaning that assault and battery can also result in prosecution by the state and, if the accused is found guilty, can result in jail time.
 How can the same actions result in two very different court cases?
 Read on to learn more about the difference between civil and criminal assault and battery.

-Criminal and civil assault and battery share largely the same definition, although each state has different criminal statutes that may vary slightly in the way they define crimes.
+Criminal and civil assault and battery share largely the same definition, although each state has different criminal statutes that may vary slightly in the way they define the specific conduct and intent necessary to constitute a criminal act.

 Usually, whether civil or criminal, an assault involves an action -- or threat of action -- by one person that puts another person in apprehension of imminent bodily harm.